 Our courses provide students with the knowledge, practical experience and relevance to build the confidence and skills needed for their future careers.
 Most of our degrees are complemented by guest industry speakers, work placement modules and volunteering opportunities.
-Within the School we have a dedicated student support officer, which has led to continued top scores in student satisfaction surveys.
-In the 2015 Guardian League Table, History was ranked 2nd in the North West for overall student satisfaction.
+With our philosophy coursey ou will explore the various foundational issues concerning knowledge, reality, the nature of the self, ethics and politics that constitute the scope of philosophy, and they are assisted to develop an understanding in depth of some of these.

 English Literature students have the chance to participate in a ‘Live Literature project’, designed to provide real life work experience.
 Students have previously organised creative writing competitions and events, projects in schools, libraries and museums, literary tours, research internships, worked with literary festivals, book awards and organised a major ‘Comicon’ Event.

 The Religion, Culture and Society team have a wide variety of links with local, national and international faith and intercultural forums, faith schools and academic institutions, all of which provide valuable contacts for students wishing to enter professions related to teaching, ministry, inter-faith and inter-cultural dialogue and relations.